-Potterheads can rent the De Vere House in England for less than €130 a night.
+Prices vary depending on dates and demand, but Potterheads can rent the De Vere House in England - oftentimes for less than €130 a night.

 Making its debut in Harry Potter and The Deathly Hallows Part One, the house and surrounding village were the inspiration for Harry’s childhood home in Godric’s Hollow.

 The real-life version, which dates all the way back to the 14th century, can be found in the quaint village of Lavenham – one of Britain’s finest medieval villages with over 300 protected heritage properties.

 According to owners Jane and Tony Ranzetta, the property offers a wealth of history though it is reportedly visited regularly by ghosts and ghouls.

 Sounds creepy but as long as He Who Shall Not Be Named isn’t there, I don’t care if it’s haunted.